A Definitive Guide on KYC for Crypto [Updated]

 So, what does that mean?

-First of all, this, in effect, will only pose the companies with illegitimate financial transactions with an increased rate of dishonest users.
+This, in effect, will only pose the companies with illegitimate financial transactions with an increased rate of dishonest users.

 Tackling Challenges in KYC Checks